astalwick/fuz.io/README.md

 fuz.io
 ======

 Fuz.io is a simple file-transfer / cloud-hosting app in Node.js.
-The basic idea is that, well, it's no fun having to wait for a file to upload before your friend starts downloading.
-With most other services, you upload your file and then an email is sent, and your friend receives the file.
+The basic idea is that, well, it's no fun having to wait for your friend to completely upload his or her file you can start downloading.
+That's a crazy waste of time if you're dealing with a large file, and  yet that's the way that most other web-based file transfer services behave.

-I wanted something closer to sending files through an instant messaging app - the download should start immediately.
+I wanted something closer to sending files through an instant messaging app - the download should start immediately, whether or not the upload is complete.

-Fuz.io does this: instant-start browser-to-browser file transfer.
+Fuz.io does this: instant-start browser-to-browser file transfer with no weird plugins.

 (Side note: this was entirely a learn-node-js project, so don't be surprised if there are corners of the code that are a bit, well, weird)